egladman/wombat-pcb/README.md

 ### Drawbacks

 - Lack of keycap compatibility.
 Good luck finding properly labeled modifiers.
 This isn't a deal breaker for me since I mostly type on DSA blanks.
+- The right shift has been relocated to the bottom row.
+I prioritized the placement of `FN1`.
 - I'm sure there are other drawbacks, I think I've just become blind to them.
 I've been using this layout for 3+ years without problems.

 ### Changes